24/7 Support

 Immobilizes and picks up one sperm Using an injection pipette and inserts it into the egg to reach the cytoplasm.

-Injects the sperm into the cytoplasm.
+Inject the sperm into the cytoplasm.

 Withdraws the needle from the egg.